-If you’re looking to do long-term timelapse with a GoPro HERO4 Silver or Black, there are two big issues you’re going to have to contend with.
+If you’re looking to do a long-term time-lapse shoot with a GoPro HERO4 Silver or Black, there are two big issues you’re going to have to contend with.

 One is storage space.
 This one is pretty easy to solve.
 Both the Silver and Black are officially supported with memory cards up to 64GB.
 I’ve found in my own use that 128GB cards work just fine as well so long as they’re fast enough.
 How much storage space you need depends on the settings you’re using—especially how many frames you plan to shoot and at what resolution.
 You can fit roughly 9,000 still images from a GoPro HERO4 on a 64GB, give or take, and double that on a 128GB card.
 If you’re going to compile your video at 30fps, that’s going to give you about 5 minutes of end-result footage, which is quite a lot for a single shot.

 The problem is that the camera doesn’t switch off between individual shots.
 A single shot is over in a fraction of a second, but GoPros stay on until the next shot.
-So it chews through battery power at a pretty constant rate shooting timelapse whether you’re using a timelapse interval of 1 second or 60 seconds.
+So it chews through battery power at a pretty constant rate when shooting time-lapse, whether you’re using a time-lapse interval of 1 second or 60 seconds.
 If you’re lucky, you might get about 2 hours out of the internal battery, perhaps less.

 There’s also a different version that adds more scheduling flexibility: a scheduling programmer.
-But it doesn’t work with the standard GoPro housing, so if you need weatherproofing you’ll need to put it in something else.
+But it doesn’t work with the standard GoPro housing, so if you need weatherproofing, you’ll need to put it in something else.
 Cam-Do has their own DRY Enclosure that’s a good off-the-shelf option, or you can try your hand at a cheaper DIY solution by modifying something like a Pelican case.
 You can find out more information on the scheduler here.
 (UPDATE: It has been discontinued, but you might be able to find used copies.)

 With both, there’s an important catch: using them requires running a modified firmware in your camera.
 That means replacing the official GoPro firmware with a third-party one (and accepting the risks that that involves) as well as choosing or modifying a script to control the intervals.
 More information on that is on the CamDo website.

 I’ve used both of these options and have had pretty good results.
-But I’ve also found that there are parts of combination that can cause problems so have learned not to rely on it for mission-critical or client shoots.
-It is, after all, making a workaround to make the camera to do something that it’s not designed to do.
+But I’ve also found that there are parts of combination that can cause problems, so I have learned not to rely on it for mission-critical or client shoots.
+It is, after all, making a workaround to make the camera do something that it’s not designed to do.